pca006132/PCC/README.md

 out is the file to put the output advancements.

+To disable the update checker(which will run by default every time you run pcc), change the `autoCheckUpdate` to false.

 ## Translation
 Currently there are only errors translations. see the TranslateStrings.json.